getpawprint/slate/source/includes/_activation_v2.md

 --------- | ---- | -----------
 email | string? | Email address
 phone | string? | Phone number
+place_id | integer? | Filters search to a single vet (root level array will have at most 1 element) email_records | boolean? | If true, and there is exactly 1 account with an email address, sends records to the email on file.

 ## Send account creation token
 > Request example